Yaseen-Zeb/BrainStack/os/b os-responsibilities/a process-management.md

 # What is a Proccess
-A process itself is a passive entity: The term process (Job) refers to program code that has been loaded into a computer's memory so that it can be executed by the central processing unit (CPU).
+A process itself is a active entity: The term process (Job) refers to program code that has been loaded into a computer's memory so that it can be executed by the central processing unit (CPU).
-Every process has a certain collection of data associated with it.
-For instance, the name of its parents, the location of the memory space that has been allotted, and security attributes like ownership rights and credentials.
+## Components of a Process:
+**Code Section (Text):** The executable code of the program.
+**Program Counter:** Keeps track of the instruction currently being executed.
+**Stack:** Holds temporary data like function parameters and local variables.
+**Data Section:** Stores global and static variables.
+**Heap:** Memory for dynamically allocated data.

 # What is Process Management
-An operating system (OS) runs many programs at the same time.
-Process management is the part of the OS that creates, controls, schedules, and terminates these processes, while making sure they work safely and efficiently.
+The OS manage several things listed below
+- Process Life Cycle
+- Process Scheduling
+- Process Context Switching
+- Inter-Process Communication (IPC)
+- Deadlock Handling
+- Concurrency & Synchronization
+- Resource Allocation
+- Process Protection & Security
+is called Process Management.

 ## Process Life Cycle
-- Creating,
-- Scheduling,
-- Terminating Processes

-### Process Life Cycle
-When you open a program (like a browser):
-**Step 1: Request for Creation**
-A system call asks the OS to create a process
-The OS loads the program’s code into memory (RAM) **Step 2: Process Control Block (PCB)**
-Then the OS creates a PCB – a special data structure in the kernel.
-PCB stores all information needed to manage the process:
-- Process ID (PID)
-- Current state (new, ready, running, waiting, terminated)
-- Program counter (next instruction)
-- CPU register values
-- Memory pointers (code, data, stack segments)
-- Open files, I/O devices
-**Step 3: Allocate Memory & Resources**
-The OS reserves memory space:
-- Text segment: Program instructions.
-- Data segment: Global/static variables.
-- Heap: For dynamic memory allocation.
-- Stack: For function calls and local variables.
-Sets up any required resources such as I/O buffers, file descriptors, or network ports.
-**Step 4: Load Program Code**
-- The executable machine code of program is loaded from disk into the allocated memory **(via the OS’s internal I/O buffers)**
-- Program’s initial stack and heap are prepared.
-- Initial values (like environment variables, command-line arguments) are placed.
-**Step 5: Initialize Execution Context**
-CPU registers (like program counter, stack pointer) are set to starting positions.
-OS sets up scheduling info (priority, time quantum).
-The process state is set to Ready.
-**Step 6: Add to the Ready Queue**
-- The new PCB is linked into the OS’s ready queue, a list of all processes waiting for CPU time.
-- A scheduler will eventually select it to run.
-**Step 7: Dispatch**
-When the CPU scheduler picks the process, a context switch occurs:
-- The CPU loads the process’s registers and program counter from its PCB.
-- The process starts executing.
-**Step 8: Termination (Later)**
-When the process finishes or is killed:
-- OS frees memory and resources.
-- Removes the PCB from the process table.
+A process transitions through several states during its lifecycle.
+These states are:
+- New: The process is being created.
+- Ready: The process is waiting to be assigned to the CPU.
+- Running: The process is actively executing instructions.
+- Waiting (Blocked): The process is waiting for an event (like I/O completion).
+- Terminated: The process has finished execution.
+### Example: Opening a program (like a browser)
+**New State:**
+- A system call requests the OS to create a new process.
+- The OS loads the program’s executable code from disk into memory (RAM) (often via OS’s internal I/O buffers).
+- The OS creates a **Process Control Block (PCB)** – a special data structure in the kernel that stores information about the process:
+- - Process ID (PID)
+- - Current state (new, ready, running, waiting, terminated)
+- - Program counter (next instruction address)
+- - CPU register values
+- - Memory pointers (text, data, heap, stack segments)
+- - Open files, I/O devices
+- The OS allocates memory for the process:
+- - Text segment – program instructions.
+- - Data segment – global/static variables.
+- - Heap – dynamic memory allocation.
+- - Stack – function calls and local variables.
+- - OS sets up I/O buffers, file descriptors, and network ports if needed.
+- CPU registers like program counter and stack pointer are initialized.
+- OS assigns scheduling information (priority, time quantum).
+- The process state changes from **New → Ready**.
+**Ready State:**
+- The process’s PCB is added to the ready queue (a list of processes waiting for CPU time).
+- The scheduler chooses one process from the ready queue based on the scheduling policy (FCFS, Round Robin, Priority, etc.).
+- When the scheduler picks this process, its state changes from **Ready → Running**.
+**Running State:**
+- The CPU executes the process instructions.
+- The process can perform:
+- - Computation(حساب) (CPU-bound work).
+- - System calls (requesting OS services).
+- - I/O operations (disk, network, etc.).
+- Possible transitions:
+- - Running → Waiting: If the process requests I/O or waits for an event.
+- - Running → Ready: If its time quantum expires (in preemptive scheduling).
+- - Running → Terminated: If the process finishes execution.
+**Waiting (Blocked) State**
+- The process cannot continue until some event occurs (e.g., I/O completion, receiving data from network).
+- It is placed in the waiting queue.
+- Once the event is completed, the OS moves the process back to the ready queue **(Waiting → Ready)**.
+**Terminated State**
+- The process finishes execution (either normally or abnormally due to errors).
+- The OS releases:
+- - Allocated memory (text, data, heap, stack).
+- - Open files and I/O resources.
+- - PCB is removed from process tables.
+- - The process is no longer in the system.

+## Process Scheduling
+Process Scheduling is the method of deciding which process should when multiple processes are waiting for CPU or other resources.
+Since CPU is a limited resource so scheduling become necessary to achieve:
+- Efficient CPU utilization
+- Fairness (no process starves(whena process never gets CPU because others keep getting priority) forever)
+- Fast response time (important in interactive systems like typing, clicking, using apps so the users doesn’t feel a lag)
+- High throughput (should complete as many processes as possible in a given time)
+### CPU Scheduling Algorithms
+**First Come, First Serve (FCFS)**
+- Processes are executed in the order they arrive.
+- Problem: Simple, but can cause convoy effect (slow process delays all).
+**Shortest Job Next (SJN) / Shortest Job First (SJF)**
+- Process with the shortest burst time runs first
+- Problem: Starvation of long processes.
+**Priority Scheduling**
+- Process with the highest priority runs first.
+- Problem: Starvation (low-priority processes may never run).
+**Round Robin (RR)**
+Each process gets a fixed time quantum.
+After the fixed time, process goes back to ready queue.
+**Multilevel Queue Scheduling**
+- Processes are divided into queues.
+- Each queue has its own scheduling algorithm (like one queue is FCFS and another is RR).